Updated November 15, 2018

-YETBW realizes that sometimes it’s hard to find quality writing and reporting to read online.
-Below is a list of suggested articles, stories and reports that you should dive into when you are hankering to read some good online material . . . . besides this blog of course!
+You’re Entitled To Be Wrong (YETBW) realizes that sometimes it’s hard to find quality writing and reporting to read online.
+Below is a list of suggested articles, stories and reports that you should dive into when you are hankering to read some good online material . . . . besides this site of course!

 ‘New’ additions (old and/or new pieces YETBW has discovered online) will appear at the top of the list.
-Older pieces will be categorized by the following subjects: Business and Technology, Culture and History, Education, Entertainment, and News and Journalism.
+‘Older’ additions will be categorized by the following subjects: Business and Technology, Culture and History, Education, Entertainment, and News and Journalism.
 Read, Learn and Enjoy.

 The Mayor vs. The Mogul: Michael Bloomberg’s $9 Billion Identity Crisis (Politico – June 18, 2015) Even if you don’t normally read business news this article about Former New York Mayor Bloomberg’s uneven return to Bloomberg LP, his multibillionaire business, is illuminating.
 The article discusses how he’s stumbled in trying to figure out his new role and how his employees seem to be confused about why he’s become so heavily involved at this point of his life.